1994–95 Seattle SuperSonics season

 The 1994–95 Seattle SuperSonics season was the 27th season for the Seattle SuperSonics in the National Basketball Association.

+Season summary

+Off-season

-The SuperSonics received the eleventh overall pick in the 1994 NBA draft from the Charlotte Hornets via trade, and selected power forward Carlos Rogers out of Tennessee State University, but then traded him to the Golden State Warriors in exchange for Šarūnas Marčiulionis and Byron Houston, and signed free agent Bill Cartwright during the off-season; Cartwright won three NBA championships with the Chicago Bulls in the early 1990s.
+The SuperSonics received the eleventh overall pick in the 1994 NBA draft from the Charlotte Hornets via trade, and selected power forward Carlos Rogers out of Tennessee State University, but soon traded him to the Golden State Warriors in exchange for Šarūnas Marčiulionis and Byron Houston.
+During the off-season, the team signed free agent Bill Cartwright, who won three NBA championships with the Chicago Bulls in the early 1990s.
 For the duration of the regular season, the SuperSonics switched venues and played their home games at the Tacoma Dome in Tacoma, Washington, while their original stadium, the Seattle Center Coliseum, was being rebuilt to keep pace with NBA standards.